 But just because the federal judiciary has abdicated its role doesn’t mean the Nevada judiciary has to follow suit.
 After all, the Nevada Constitution also guarantees the rights retained by the people, and expressly rejects the practice of disparaging certain rights in favor of others:

 Rights retained by people.
 This enumeration of rights shall not be construed to impair or deny others retained by the people.
 (Article 1, Section 20 of the Nevada Constitution.)

 Sadly, the strength of any constitution, no matter how well designed, is limited by the degree to which judges are willing to abide by it.

-Nevadans who believe in the importance of protecting individual rights from government overreach should therefore seek to elect judges, particularly for the state Supreme Court, that will enforce the Constitution as written — not merely act as cheerleaders for government’s arbitrary and discriminatory use of power.
+Nevadans who believe in the importance of protecting individual rights from government overreach should therefore seek to elect judges, particularly for the state Supreme Court, that will enforce the Constitution as written — as opposed to those who believe the judiciary should be a cheerleader for government’s arbitrary and discriminatory use of power.